bellebethcooper/existAPI/README.md

 ## Installation

-via Cocoapods
+via Cocoapods, details to come

 ## Quick examples

-Get a token from the Exist API to authorise your user.
+Get a token from the Exist API to authorise your user ([details in the Exist API docs here](http://developer.exist.io/#oauth2-authentication)).
 Then create an API instance:

 ```swift
 let token = getTokenFromAuthProcess()